aws-samples/amazon-ivs-simple-chat-web-demo/serverless/README.md

 ## Deploy from your local machine

-Before you start, run below command to make sure you're in the correct AWS account and configured.
+Before you start, run the following command to make sure you're in the correct AWS account (or configure as needed):
 ```
 aws configure
 ```